Smart Contracts and Why Lawyers are Still in the Game.

 Smart contract is just a computer code that reads and writes data from and to a database (based on blockchain or otherwise).
 That data is mostly a record of the conditions/promises agreed to by the parties, external events triggering those conditions and transactions happening pursuant to those conditions.

-We don’t want contractual promises to be broken once agreed to, and for that reason, blockchain with its property of immutability is a natural choice for implementing smart contracts.
+We don’t want contractual promises to be broken once agreed to, and for that reason, blockchain with its property of immutability is a natural choice for implementing smart legal contracts.

 Smart contracts are finding application in such fields as supply chain management, insurance, trade finance, entertainment industry, real estate, etc. – basically such areas where transactions follow a clear step-by-step process and are dependent on clearly identifiable external events.